FriendsOfAkeneo/CustomEntityBundle/README.md

 | v1.8.*               | v1.6.*                       |
 | v1.7.*               | v1.5.*                       |

-## Disclaimer

-The 2.0.0 custom entity bundle is in bêta state because of missing features:
-- mass edit
-- quick export
-- mass delete
-- missing translations
-- outdated documentation

-Work is in progress and we will release a stable version very soon.

 ## Installation
 You can install this bundle with composer (see requirements section):